rawnakabedalhade/netflicks-client/README.md

 - **Browse Movies**: Users can explore a wide range of movies available on the platform.
 - **Interaction**: Users can like and comment on movies to engage with the community.
 - **Search Functionality**: The app includes a search feature to help users find specific movies quickly and easily.
+- **Movie Details**: Users can view additional details about movies including description,year,actors, and more.
+- **CRUD Operations**: Users have the ability to perform CRUD (Create, Read, Update, Delete) operations .
+- **Forgot Password**: In case users forget their password, they can easily reset it through a password recovery process.
+This ensures that users can regain access to their account without any hassle.
+- **Change Profile**: Users can update their profile information, including their username, email, and profile picture and more. to keep their account details up to date.
+- **Admin Panel**: Admin users have the ability to make changes to user statuses, .
+This allows for effective management of the platform and user community.
+- **Account Lockout**: If a user attempts to log in unsuccessfully three times, the account will be temporarily blocked for four hours as a security measure to prevent unauthorized access.

 ## Installation